hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - **ALB Module:** Receives incoming HTTP/HTTPS traffic and forwards it to the ASG.
 - **RDS Module:** Provides the MySQL database for WordPress.
 - **ElastiCache Module:** Supplies Redis for caching and session storage.
+  - Supports Redis AUTH for secure authentication
+  - Retrieves Redis AUTH token from Secrets Manager when enabled
 - **S3 Module:** Stores WordPress media and deployment scripts.
 - **KMS Module:** Enables encryption of sensitive data and logs.
 - **Monitoring Module:** Manages SNS topics and CloudWatch Alarms.